wasiahmad/wasiahmad.github.io/_pages/about.md

 ---

 <p align="justify">
 I am an applied scientist at AWS AI Labs.
-I am part of the science team that builds <a href="https://aws.amazon.com/codewhisperer">Amazon CodeWhisperer</a>.
+I am part of the science team that contributes to the development of <a href="https://aws.amazon.com/q/developer/">Amazon Q Developer</a>.
 My work at AWS revolves around code generation, code search, and retrieval augmented generation.
 </p>

   <!-- Previously I was a Ph.D. student at the <a href="http://www.cs.virginia.edu/">CS@UVA</a> from August 2015 to August 2017.
 In the fall of 2017, I moved to UCLA with my advisor <a href="http://web.cs.ucla.edu/~kwchang/">Dr. Kai-Wei Chang</a>.  -->